 5. Medical textiles:

-Gauge, plasters, artificial arteries, tapes, bandages, classier net bandages, dialysis filters, blankets and covers.
+Gauge, plasters, artificial arteries, tapes, bandages, classier net bandages, dialysis filters, blankets, and covers are medical textile products.

-Composites are products which are formed by combining two or more discrete physical phases usually a solid matrix and a fibrous reinforcing material.
+Composites are products that are formed by combining two or more discrete physical phases usually a solid matrix and a fibrous reinforcing material.